Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Abstract

 \section{Abstract}

-Pseudorandom error-correcting codes (PRC)~\cite{christ2024pseudorandom} are a novel cryptographic primitive proposed at CRYPTO 2024.
-Due to the dual capability of pseudorandomness and error correction, PRC have been recognized as a promising foundational component for watermarking AI-generated content.
-However, the security of PRC has not been thoroughly analyzed, especially with concrete parameters or even in the face of cryptographic attacks.
-To fill this gap, we present the first cryptanalysis of PRC.
-We first propose three attacks to challenge the undetectability and robustness assumptions of PRC.
-Among them, two attacks aim to distinguish PRC-based codewords from plain vectors, and one attack aims to compromise the decoding process of PRC.
-Our attacks successfully undermine the claimed security guarantees across all parameter configurations.
-Notably, our attack can detect the presence of a watermark with overwhelming probability at a cost of $2^{22}$ operations.
-We also validate our approach by attacking real-world large generative models such as DeepSeek and Stable Diffusion.
-To mitigate our attacks, we further propose three defenses to enhance the security of PRC, including parameter suggestions, implementation suggestions, and constructing a revised key generation algorithm.
-Our proposed revised key generation function effectively prevents the occurrence of weak keys.
-However, we highlight that the current PRC-based watermarking scheme still cannot achieve a 128-bit security under our parameter suggestions due to the inherent configurations of large generative models, such as the maximum output length of large language models.
+Pseudorandom error-correcting codes (PRCs), a novel cryptographic primitive recently proposed at CRYPTO 2024, are primarily applied in undetectable watermarking schemes for large generative models.
+However, the security of PRCs has not yet been systematically analyzed.
+To fill this gap, we present the first cryptanalysis of PRCs.
+Specifically, focusing on LDPC-PRC, the only known practical instantiation of PRCs, we propose three novel attacks that challenge its undetectability and robustness.
+To rigorously demonstrate the practical threat, we analyze the concrete attack complexity under realistic parameters and validate the attack effectiveness on both real-world large language models and generative image models, including DeepSeek and Stable Diffusion.
+Our analysis shows that the claimed security guarantees of LDPC-PRC are undermined across all practically feasible regimes.
+For example, our attacks can detect the presence of a watermark with overwhelming probability at a cost of $2^{22}$ operations.
+Beyond attacks, we further propose three defenses: parameter recommendation, implementation suggestion, and a revised key generation function.
+However, PRC-based watermarking schemes still fail to achieve 128-bit security due to inherent constraints of large generative models, such as the maximum output length of large language models.
+Overall, our work clarifies the concrete security limits of PRCs in real-world watermarking applications.